aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 and rasterised to match inputs.
 Then orchards and shrubs-low forest stands from [Landscape classification](#Ch05.03) are selected (values equal to 420 or 620 were reclassified to value 1, others as 0).
 The first layer was then covered over the second.
-Once covered, layer was aggregated to EGV resolution with `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
+Once covered, layer was aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 At the